Twitter can seem time consuming and difficult for small business owners.

 Your bio is important.
 It is what people will look at when deciding whether or not to follow you.
 Make it count.
 Make it to the point.
 People don’t study bio’s, they scan them.

-Your bio is also searchable within Twitter so think about using some keywords – words that people will use when searching for someone like yourself.
+Your bio is also searchable on Twitter so think about using some keywords – words that people will use when searching for someone like yourself.

 Adding your website address in your bio is also useful if you can fit it in.